JBanowsky/homework_smu_bootcamp_2023/03-Python/Submission/README.md.txt

 This activity takes very little effort in Excel by identifying the unique stings in the Candidates column and then counting just those names.
 To duplicate this process, I thought to store the unique values in a list and then reference those values.
 I could not do the calculations like I did in the PyBank activity because I could not figure out how to reference the data from one list to the other.
-I worked around this with the dictionaries, but not until I found a way to account for reading an unknown set of cadidates.
+I worked around this with the dictionaries, but not until I found a way to account for reading an unknown set of candidates.
 By using the %d, I was able to store an index for each unique candidate to then do a store the calculations.
 It worked.
 It feels bulky.
 I couldn't think of a more simple way.